Lezalith/RenPy-Discord-Presence/README.md

 # Discord Rich Presence Support for Ren'Py Projects
 This script creates a `RenPyDiscord` object stored in the `discord` variable, which can be used to interact with Discord Rich Presence.
 It can only be run on Ren'Py 8 - Unlike Ren'Py 7, that one runs on Python 3, and the module this script depends on only has a Py3 version.

 An Application set up on the [Discord Developer Portal](https://discord.com/developers) is required for every game supporting Rich Presence.
 After the App is created, you will receive the necessary **Application ID** to insert into **settings.rpy**, and it is also where all the images you plan on displaying in the presence need to be uploaded first.

-Instructions on how all of that is done are found [under the **Wiki** tab](https://github.com/Lezalith/RenPy_Discord_Presence/wiki/Interacting-with-Discord-Developer-Portal) on this GitHub page, local copy of which is included in the code files.
+What it is and how to work with it is covered [under the **Wiki** tab](https://github.com/Lezalith/RenPy_Discord_Presence/wiki/Interacting-with-Discord-Developer-Portal) on this GitHub page, local copy of which is included in the code files.

-Finally, you can use, modify and/or distribute this script, as long as I am credited ("Lezalith" is enough, but a link to my website with Ren'py content, LezCave.com is greatly appreciated!) and as long as the **LICENSES.txt** file stays included.
+Finally, this project is under the **MIT License**.
+This means you can use, modify and/or distribute this script, as long as I am credited ("Lezalith" is enough, but a link to my website with Ren'Py content, LezCave.com, is greatly appreciated!) and as long as the **LICENSE.txt** file stays included.

 # Download
 To get the script, download one of the releases on the right side of the GitHub page, under the [**Releases** section](https://github.com/Lezalith/RenPy_Discord_Presence/releases).
 Here are the files that you need to put into your **game** folder: